amarama-afk/anthropocentric-cosmos-calendar/anchors.md

 # ACC Anchor Points (ACC-Planck18 Epoch)

-These are key chronological markers on the ACC timeline, rounded to respect uncertainty bands (displayed precision ≤ uncertainty).
+These are some key chronological markers on the ACC timeline, rounded to respect uncertainty bands (displayed precision ≤ uncertainty).
+The purpose is to showcase how the ACC is used in practice and to familiarise you with the ACC timeline.
 Current epoch: **ACC-Planck18** (base universe age 13.797 ± 0.023 Gyr from Planck 2018 primary fit; some summaries round to ~13.787–13.799 Gyr, all within error).
 "Now" label (early 2026 illustrative): 13 797 312 026 ACC ±0 (index exact) / ±~23 Myr physical mapping.
 Values = approximate ACC at event midpoint; uncertainties are 1σ where sourced, illustrative otherwise.